 /** The Database Collate type.
 Don't change this if in doubt. */

-If you carefully look at this code, it details the database we created in Phpmyadmin, the username, the password and the host.
+If you carefully look at this code, it details the database we created in Phpmyadmin, the username, the password, and the host.
 These details are very important for any WordPress installation.
-As you will see in manual WordPress installation, these details are filled to connect WordPress to the database that exists in the server.
+As you will see in manual WordPress installation, these details are filled in to connect WordPress to the database that exists in the server.

 If you would like this WordPress installation to serve as your development environment there is a small edit we need to carry out in the wp-config.php file to allow for error reporting.

 By default when you install WordPress on your localhost the debugging mode will be turned off.
 You need to look for this line of code in wp-config.php and change the Boolean value to TRUE.